 During the design phase, my focus shifted to the downtown Portland segment from the 11th Avenue turnaround on SW Morrison and Yamhill streets, to SW 18th Avenue and SW Jefferson Street to the tunnel.
 I was responsible for the design, project management, contract documents, and construction supervision of four streets, three stations, and the Lincoln High School fence.

-Also assigned responsibility for the architectural contract documents of the Washington Park Station, my detailing protected innovative designs from heavy public use, theft, and graffiti.
+When assigned responsibility for the architectural contract documents of the Washington Park Station, I contributed details that helped structures and furnishings resist heavy public use, theft, and graffiti.